 It seemed the guy was hijacked straightaway immediately as he landed into H-16, he did not seem to have had a chance to put his things in the designated room.
 He looked around cautiously before he came in.
 Finding the two of us already occupying two cots, he moved around to the other side of the room near the balcony, kept his things on the cot placed alongside the wall, and thereby took possession.
 He was to be the third inhabitant of this blasted room, as I presumed.
 The guy, now seeming assured that the zone was safe, spread himself on the cot quite leisurely, and threw a question towards us, “ফার্স্ট ইয়ার তো? কোন ডিপার্টমেন্ট?”

 The room was sort of jutting out of the main building.
 This offered a good view of the corridor on the right from where my bed was.
 Meanwhile, as we were introducing ourselves and cooling down, I could see from the window a few figures moving around in the corridor.
-I remembered that someone had mentioned about the Super coming down, what was that?
-As if as a response to my thoughts, there was a knock on the door, followed by another.
+I remembered that someone had mentioned about the Super coming over.
+Almost instantaneously, there was a knock on the door, followed by another.
 Before one of us could get up and attend, the door was pushed open.

-As if to take it from there, the gentleman spoke.
-He looked to be in mid-thirties, clearly he could not have been a student.
+The gentleman looked to be in mid-thirties, clearly he could not have been a student.
 Who else, then, a professor?
 The answer was provided by one of the senior guys, “ইনি আমাদের হোস্টেল সুপারিন্টেনডেন্ট” aka সুপার.
-Probably this then was the anti-ragging committee which was doing the rounds in the hostel, and because of which the celebrations had to come to a halt, although temporarily I presumed.
+So probably this then was the anti-ragging committee which was doing the rounds in the hostel, and because of which the celebrations had to come to a halt, although temporarily I presumed.
 A few words of pleasantry, and then the team departed.
 They had many such visits to do, of course.

 As the team was departing, with the crowd which in between had gathered in front of the door also getting dispersed, a figure quietly sneaked into the room unnoticed.
 He stood by watchfully at one side of the door till the crowd disappeared, and then very cautiously shut the door.
 He had his belongings with him, he had put them down on the floor to free his hands.
 Now that the coast was clear, he picked them up and landed them on the only unoccupied berth left in the room.
 He was to be our fourth partner in arms.

-Suman Banerjee (Metallurgy) was one of the nicest guys I came across in those four years in BEC.
-He came from Bardhaman, I had later been to his place and had enjoyed the unmatched hospitality of his parents while experiencing a real tryst with the natural rural life in Bengal those days.
+Suman Banerjee (Metallurgy) from Bardhaman was one of the nicest guys I came across in those four years in BEC.
 Initially he was a bit sceptic about his room-mates, but soon we established a nice rapport which would last throughout the tenure of our stay in the college.
 Suman was also a good footballer.
 He used to play right wing, complementing Debal, and was a permanent member of our hostel football team.

 We were lying on our beds, exhausted.
 Although it appeared that the long day was at last over, we could not be sure.
 The apprehension was not allowing the mind to unwind and the body to doze off.
 Something just might come up round the corner again, the door might again be flung open and new faces might re-enter with fresh agenda.